kyma-project/kyma/docs/serverless/08-07-sync-function-with-gitops.md

   ![GitHub account settings](./assets/settings.png)

-8. Go to the **SSH and GPG keys** section and select the **New SSH key** button.
+8. Go to the **SSH and GPG keys** section and select the **New SSH key** button:

   ![Create a new SSH key](./assets/create-ssh-key.png)

-9. Provide the new key name, paste the previously copied SSH key, and confirm changes by selecting the **Add SSH Key** button.
+9. Provide the new key name, paste the previously copied SSH key, and confirm changes by selecting the **Add SSH Key** button:

   ![Add a new SSH key](./assets/add-ssh-key.png)